MichaelCurrin/badge-generator/docs/development/linting-and-formatting.md

           }
         }
         ```
     - The semicolon and double quotes are set like this by default anyway (maybe by a Vue / ESLint plugin or ESLint) and the comma-dangle issue only affects two files and it not worth hassling over.
-Note that even with ESLint rules left out, it is still necessary to put `// eslint-disable-next-line prettier/prettier` in two files to avoid the CLI tool from adding a comma back.
+Note that even with ESLint rules left out, it is still necessary to put `// eslint-disable-next-line prettier/prettier` in two files to avoid the CLI tool from adding a comma back after the IDE formatter takes it out.
+Or just tolerate it disappearing and coming back.
 - Prettier CLI formatter
     - Configured as the formatter for ESLint.
 This means that Prettier is used when running ESLint through either approach above and so it doesn't have to be run as a standalone CLI command.
     - A `.prettier` JSON config was added in an attempt to be explicit.
 But it didn't help so was removed.
 Also, having it meant markdown files got seen as 2 spaces by VS Code (maybe this is fixed with `.editorconfig` now).